itorres/itorres.net/_posts/2017/05/2017-05-14-the-experiment-log.md

 > tape and a gallon of common, household bleach.

 Today I wanted to share it with a friend and was unable to find it.
-By sheer lock I stumbled on a mention of it with a link in a [2003 linkroll][] after searching [DDG][] for `"The Experiment Log" "act of god"`:
+By sheer luck I stumbled on a mention of it with a link in a [2003 linkroll][] after searching [DDG][] for `"The Experiment Log" "act of god"`: